readmeio/oas/packages/oas/README.md

 The `OpenAPIReducer` utility, located in `oas/reducer`, can be used to reduce an OpenAPI definition down to only the information necessary to fulfill a specific set of tags, paths, operations, or webhooks.

 OpenAPI reduction can be helpful not only to isolate and troubleshoot issues with large API definitions, but also to compress a large API definition down to a manageable size containing a specific set of items.
-Reduced definitions are intended to remain functional and valid, subject to the reference-handling limitations below.

 Tag filters intersect with path, operation, and webhook filters.
 When they are combined, an operation is retained only when it matches both the tag filter and its relevant location filter.